bgraham89/fivecarddraw/tests/README.md

 # tests

-This folder contains tests for the fivecarddraw.py implementation.
+This folder contains tests for the fivecarddraw.py implementation of five card draw poker.